arXiv/arxiv-browse/README.md

 ### Configuration Parameters

 Configuration parameters (and defaults) are defined in `browse/config.py`.
-Any of these can be overridden on the command line when testing the application.
+Any of these can be overridden with environment variables when testing the application.

 Below are some examples of some application-specific parameters: